bpmn-io/min-dash/README.md

 Your favourite module bundler should apply tree-shaking to only include the components your application requires.
 If you're using CommonJS modules give [common-shake](https://github.com/indutny/common-shake) a try.

+## Related

+* [1-liners](https://github.com/1-liners/1-liners) - a slightly more opinionated collection of useful utilities

 ## License

 MIT